 Dependency Injection

-Dependency Injection (DI) flips responsibility: clients declare their dependencies, and an external container provides them.
+Dependency Injection flips responsibility: clients declare their dependencies, and an external container provides them.
 This makes dependencies explicit and easy to replace in tests.
 DI frameworks such as Spring and Guice manage object lifecycles and wiring for you4.

 Benefits of DI:

-• Decoupling — components depend on abstractions, not concrete classes
+- Decoupling — components depend on abstractions, not concrete classes

-• Testability — you can inject mocks or fakes
+- Testability — you can inject mocks or fakes

-• Flexibility — swap implementations via configuration
+- Flexibility — swap implementations via configuration

-This aligns with inversion of control best practices and produces clearer, more maintainable systems7.
+This aligns with inversion-of-control best practices and produces clearer, more maintainable systems7.

 Factories